usnistgov/am-security/topics/nist.gov/ASTM/id.am-07/guidance.md

 # [additiveHeadingText]

-Additive manufacturing data inventories should be aligned with the common dictionary specified in ASTM F3490.
+Additive manufacturing data inventories should be aligned where practical with the common dictionary specified in ASTM F3490.
 Additively manufactured products can have arbitrarily complex designs that may be customized for specific individuals.
 For example, CAD data for an additively manufactured prosthesis